 To help companies meet the demands for ESG reporting and transparency, several frameworks and standards have been created.

-Often the terms “framework” and “standard” are used interchangeably, but they are not the same.
+The terms “framework” and “standard” are often used interchangeably, but they are not the same.
 While they both aim to help achieve a reliable and relevant ESG disclosure, there are key differences to understand.

-Standards provide an agreed level of quality requirements for reporting on ESG topics.
+Standards provide an agreed level of quality reporting requirements on ESG topics.
 A standard gives a specific outline of what should be reported on each topic.

 Frameworks on the other hand provide the ‘frame’ to contextualize information – they outline how information should be structured.
 A framework can be thought of as a set of principles providing guidance and shaping people’s thoughts on how to think about ESG topics.

-Together, ESG standards and frameworks help companies efficiently disclose high-quality ESG data that can be easily compared across topics and industries.
+Together, ESG frameworks and standards help companies efficiently disclose high-quality ESG data that can be easily compared across topics and industries.
 It also helps to create consistency in formatting that creates transparency around key ESG topics.

-Over the years, several different standards and frameworks have been developed in response to specific events, needs, and demands.
-Here is a brief look into what standards and frameworks exist and when they came into play:
+Over the years, several different frameworks and standards have been developed in response to specific events, needs, and demands.
+Here is a brief look into what frameworks and standards exist and when they came into play:

 - Global Reporting Initiative (GRI) – Broad, multi-stakeholder standard founded in 1997 in response to the Exxon Valdez oil spill.